Volunteer Day – Barrett’s Rim Invasive Removal at the “Jewel of the Gorge”

 Barrett’s Rim Natural History

 Barrett’s Rim is known as the “Jewel of the Gorge” for its breathtaking rock formations and epic wildflower displays.
 The boulders are blanketed with Miterwort, Hepaticas, and Dutchman’s breeches.
 This area hosts an abundant amount of wildlife with its unique prairie to forest connection.
 It really is an outdoor lovers dream to experience this area throughout the different seasons.
+The meadow area was planted to native prairie grasses and flowers, and is home to a diverse array of insects and wildlife, and is a prime nesting region of the declining Henslow’s Sparrow.

 What to Bring